Continental Innovates with Rancher and Kubernetes

 Open the Project: Default project.

 Click Resources > Workloads.
-In versions prior to v2.3.0, click Workloads > Workloads.
+In versions before v2.3.0, click Workloads > Workloads.

 Step Result: The Deploy Workload page opens.